The Roots of Agriculture and Its Evolution

 “We seed the winery with a combination of brassicas, bell beans, peas and oats.
 They act as a cover crop, and fix nitrogen with their roots, and, when plowed under, the decomposing biomass will introduce more nutrients for the vines and all of the other life in the soil.
 Some people refer to this as green manure.”

 Without herbicides, we use an undervine hoe plow to eliminate weeds and reduce host environments for pests and disease.
-Later in the season, dirt is pushed back to smother any germinated weeds—a slower, but soil-friendly process.
+Later in the season, dirt is pushed back to smother any germinated weeds, a slower, but soil-friendly process.

 Integrated Pest Management: Letting Nature Lead

-To combat fungi—such as powdery mildew and phomopsis blight—we use a mineral oil and copper spray instead of harsher fungicides.
+Our vineyard management follows these principles.
+We rely on monitoring, timely interventions, and natural predators whenever possible.
+To combat fungi such as powdery mildew and phomopsis blight, we use a mineral oil and copper spray instead of harsher fungicides.

 Technology and Tradition in Harmony